Home / Resume / IT / Software Engineer

 How long should a software engineer resume be?

 One page for less than 8 years of experience.
 Two pages maximum for senior and staff-level engineers.
 Recruiters spend 6-10 seconds on an initial scan, so every line needs to earn its place.
-If you're struggling to fit on one page, cut the weakest bullets first.
+If you are struggling to fit on one page, cut the weakest bullets first.

 Use a summary, not an objective.
-A summary highlights what you bring — skills, impact, experience level.
-An objective ("Seeking a challenging role...") states what you want, which doesn't help the hiring manager evaluate you.
-Two to three sentences is the sweet spot.
+A summary highlights what you bring: languages, frameworks, impact, and experience level.
+An objective states what you want, which does not help the hiring manager evaluate you.
+Two to three sentences naming your core stack (for example Python, React, and AWS) is the sweet spot.

 Lead with a Projects section.
 Include personal apps, open-source contributions, hackathon projects, and freelance work.
-Describe each project like a job: what you built, what technologies you used, and what the outcome was.
+Describe each project like a job: what you built, which technologies you used (such as Java, React, or PostgreSQL), and what the outcome was.
 Link to live demos or GitHub repos.
 Three strong projects outweigh a generic internship.

 Should I list every programming language I know?

 No. Tailor your skills to the job posting.
-List the 6-10 technologies that match what the company uses.
-A focused skills section signals expertise.
-A 30-item list signals that you padded your resume.
-Only list skills you'd be comfortable discussing in an interview.
+List the 8 to 12 technologies that match what the company uses, grouped by category such as languages, frameworks, and infrastructure.
+A focused stack like Python, TypeScript, Spring Framework, Docker, and Kubernetes signals expertise.
+A long laundry list signals that you padded your resume.
+Only list skills you would be comfortable discussing in an interview.

 Only if the posting asks for one.
-Most engineering hiring managers skip cover letters and go straight to the resume.
-If you do write one, keep it to 3-4 paragraphs: why this company, what you bring, and one specific technical achievement that didn't fit on your resume.
+Most engineering hiring managers skip cover letters and go straight to the resume and your GitHub.
+If you do write one, keep it to 3-4 paragraphs: why this company, what you bring, and one specific technical achievement such as cutting API latency or scaling a service that did not fit on your resume.

 Build your software engineer resume now